Christie Whitehill: From Limiting Beliefs to Authentic Success

 CHRISTIE WHITEHILL: Identity that I had.
 Yeah.

-Yeah, I know, one of the biggest things that happened for me was during the questions process that you referred to, and I share it bit by bit, sort of in the recap, because I do a recap of these podcast sessions, and just to put a little bit more context to some of the things that we've spoken about.
-And one of the biggest ones that I got was just realising my business isn't me, like, it's just, it's just a business, like, it's a thing, it's got nothing to do with who I am, as a person.
+I know one of the biggest things that happened for me was during the questions process that you referred to.
+One of the biggest ones that I got was just realising my business isn't me.
+It's just a business; it's a thing, it's got nothing to do with who I am as a person.
 But when we identify, like you're talking about, look at the impact that it can have.

-But I think what I'm hearing you say, even though you didn't use the words is that through going through that process, you became free of it.
-And that's quite obvious looking at you now, when you think about how recent that was, it's kind of quite obvious, just in the way that your face is.
-And how you look and your energy, how that you've used that as an opportunity to actually to move forward and to get to connect with a new aspect of who you are.
-So, it's really awesome to see.
+I think what I'm hearing you say is that through going through that process, you became free of it.
+And that's quite obvious looking at you now.
+When you think about how recent that was, it's kind of quite obvious, just in the way that your face is and how you look and your energy, how that you've used that as an opportunity to actually to move forward and to get to connect with a new aspect of who you are.

-You know, for me, you know, lately, I’ve just had some pretty profound realisations of just, yeah, how much you learn to love yourself and feel good about yourself, how much more you attract into your life that you want.
+Lately, I’ve just had some pretty profound realisations of just how much you learn to love yourself and feel good about yourself, and how much more you attract into your life that you want.
 It's just so simple, even though it seems so hard to do.
 But like you said, it is actually harder to hold on to those things that don't serve you and those thoughts.
-And yeah, it's because they're just stories and your mind can play many tricks on you.
-And I think, you know, once you're out your who your ego is, I call her Susan.
+It's because they're just stories and your mind can play many tricks on you.
+And I think once you're out your ego—I call her Susan...

 SRIDHAR KRISHNAMURTI: Yes, you've given her a name.